sagelabs/standards/computer_science/README.md

 ## Course: Networking

-- Identify a network’s components and describe their role.
+- Identify a network’s components and describe their role
-- Categorize the protocols by layers.
+- Categorize the protocols by layers
-- Interpret network metrics outputted by different tools.
+- Interpret network metrics
+- Recognize the steps of a Transmission Control Protocol Handshake
+- Distinguish TCP from UDP
+- Interpret a Packet
-- Assemble a HTTP request and response.
+- Assemble an HTTP request and response
+- Interpret and use Hyper Text Transfer Protocol
+- Interpret and use Post Office Protocol 3
+- Interpret and use Simple Mail Transfer Protocol